NuwanUdara/Home-automation-with-arduino/README.md

 This is a Acadamic project
 Maintained by 3 people
-The arduino code and Proteus simulation is available, and there will be a solidworks enclosure and a PCB schematic
+The arduino code and Proteus simulation is available.
+Also, You can Find the schematics, PCB design and Enclosure design files.